sympoq/email-templates/README.md

 In addition to the standard email delivery, these messages are also displayed as pop-up notifications on the agents' dashboards.

-For more details, please read more in the official documentation about [Email notification templates](https://www.sympoq.com/docs/settings/templates/).
+For more details, please read more about [Email notification templates](https://www.sympoq.com/docs/settings/templates/) in the official documentation.